NZR RM class (Model T Ford)

-Model T Ford railcar in 1926.

-The NZR RM class Model T Ford railcar was a type of rail motor that operated on New Zealand's national rail network.
+The NZR RM class Model T Ford railcar is a type of rail motor that operated on New Zealand's national rail network.
 Only two were built, classified as RM 4 and RM 5, and they were experimental railcars designed in an attempt to offer improved passenger services on quiet country branch lines that served regions with small populations.

 Technical details

 The engine and transmission used for Ford Model T cars served as the basis of these railcars, which came to resemble a red box on wheels.
 The passenger compartment was a mere 11 ft long and 7 ft wide and seated eleven plus the driver.
 At the front of the railcar, a small front hood extended out from the boxy compartment and housed the engine, and from the bonnet hung large pannier bags for luggage.
 The railcar weighed 2+1/2 LT, ran on four wheels, and could reach speeds of up to 30 mph, a speed that was relatively fast for country branch lines of the time.
 It was designed so that one person could operate it rather than three that were required for a conventional carriage train.